 (magically written in advance)

-With the new trend of designing in the browser—as well as new design tools—I often get asked “is Photoshop still the best tool to use for interface design?”
+With the new trend of designing in the browser—as well as new design tools—I often get asked “is Photoshop still the best tool to use for web design?”

 I think so.
 But it’s not just me.
 Photoshop is still (and will be for a long time to come) the workhorse of the entire design industry.
 A few designers may be using other methods, but nearly every design shop relies heavily on Photoshop.

 Even the designers who work almost entirely in the browser take a screenshot of their work and bring it into Photoshop when they have anything complicated to design.
-Quite simply, Photoshop is the best tool for designing interfaces today.
+Quite simply, Photoshop is the best tool for designing for the web today.
 In order to be a competitive designer you need to know how to use it (though that doesn’t mean you can’t use other tools as well).

 All the screencasts are recorded on a Mac using Photoshop CC.
 It adds too much time to the videos to constantly say “Cmd + C on the Mac or Ctrl + C on Windows” so I default to saying the Mac keyboard shortcut.
 Though once you learn the patterns it is very easy to translate a Mac shortcut to Windows.